Disabled man died in Mt Roskill after being coached to commit arson, court hears

 "Relying on Mr Ewart's particular shortcomings, she was able to persuade him to light fire under the flat where she had lived," Johnstone said.

-After being coached and helped with the logistics, Ewart went to the flat with bottles of petrol, which he had spilled on himself.
+After being coached, Ewart went to the flat with milk bottles filled with petrol - provided by the woman - which he spilled on himself.
 When he attempted to light the fire at the property, the spilled petrol or vapours ignited and he was killed almost immediately.

 "This is the situation in which the Crown is saying that [the woman] killed Mr Ewart," Johnstone said.